-Impressions occur whenever a visitor is assigned a treatment (i.e. “variations”) for a split.
-Impressions are valuable for debugging the Split SDK as well as for customer analytics.
+Impressions occur whenever a visitor is assigned a treatment (i.e., variations) for a feature flag.
+Impressions are valuable for debugging the Split SDK and for customer analytics.
 Impressions are generated by SDKs each time

 getTreatment is called.
 They are periodically sent back to Split's servers where they are stored and can be accessed for later use.

 |Environment ID and name||Environment where the feature flag was evaluated.|

 |Label||Targeting rule in the definition that matched resulting in the treatment being returned.|